 As you will see, this new model is a multipurpose tool that has many useful applications.

 Essentially, this Universal Classification System is the classification system of all classification systems, the taxonomy of all taxonomies, the ontology of all ontologies.
 This system provides the structure that can integrate all other systems.
 Different classification systems, taxonomies, and ontologies can all be integrated into this overarching framework.

-The framework of the 20 Infrastructure Departments and 20 Offices of Management provides an easily navigable index for information that can be infinitely subdivided to cover an infinite number of subjects without ever having to expand beyond the 40 categories.
+The framework of the 20 Areas of Infrastructure and 20 Areas of Operation provides an easily navigable index for information that can be infinitely subdivided to cover an infinite number of subjects without ever having to expand beyond the 40 categories.
 This structure will enable people to dive into information fractally and explore a vast network of exceptional multimedia content that is seamlessly connected as a decentralized federated database system.

 The Universal Classification System is the missing link that will connect the vast information networks, enabling an effective method of indexing of multimedia content to provide a free and open library system for the world.